Judy Klass - personal site

 FLUIDITY CHALLENGED is a longer one-act set in a future in which most people are non-binary.
 Some fish are hermaphroditic, and can change genders, at will; in this future, nanobots treat human babies in utero with genes from these fish, giving all people the ability, when they reach sexual maturity, to change gender over the course of weeks and months, and then switch back, or partially express more than one gender, or become asexual or gender neutral.
 In this largely utopian future, in which society enjoys a great deal of creativity and far less crime, mental illness and violence than in our world, a couple have announced they wish to become "gender-stuck" or "frozen" in their gender roles; they want the fish genes removed, and wish to live together as a man and a woman forever.
 Two therapists have to talk to this couple, together and apart, and determine whether they are sane and whether they should be allowed to undergo this procedure.

 HACKING TYLER is a ten-minute SF play I co-wrote with Ron Reed.
 Tyler's friend Finley comes to visit; Tyler has become insufferable since Tyler rented out head space to Gordon Bollinger and the Transparency Party ... and the programming never seems to have left.
 Tyler accuses Finley of trying to "hack" Tyler's head -- but Finley insists Tyler has already been hacked ...
-This play is being turned into a podcast by Janno Media in the UK.
+This play has been turned into a podcast by Janno Media in the UK.
+It will be produced onstage at the Chiswick Playhouse in London, England.

 WISHES is a five-minute play.
 A heavy-set girl in junior high or high school is bullied and harassed, and then gets up in a school assembly and reads a poem she wrote.
 This play is published by Applause Books in the anthology 5-Minute Plays for Teens.
 So, who knows?
 Maybe it has been produced somewhere, after all ...